kylehigginson/aws-lambda-pupeteer-serverless/README.md

 ## What is this repo?

-- This repo contains one AWS Lambda which runs Pupeteer to log in to [CauliCloud](https://caulicloud.com) and ensure an element appears once logged in.
+- This repo contains one AWS Lambda which runs Puppeteer to log in to [CauliCloud](https://caulicloud.com) and ensure an element appears once logged in.
 - The Lambda will run every 10 minutes using an EventBridge event
 - The Lambda runs on the NodeJS 18.x runtime.